ffdgt/crop-recommendation-system-/README.md

 ### Project Structure

-Here is the entire README content, ready for you to copy and paste directly into your GitHub repository's README.md file.

 # Crop Recommendation System

 A machine learning-based crop recommendation web application that suggests the most suitable crop based on soil nutrients and environmental parameters.
 The app is built using Python, Flask, and scikit-learn, providing an an intuitive and responsive user interface for farmers and agricultural researchers.